MA 351: Elementary Linear Algebra

 - reduced row echolon form (RREF).

-Three possibililies upon solving mxn linear systems:
+Three and only three possibililies upon solving mxn linear systems:

 (i) unique solution (only pivot variables, i.e. no free variables);